Non-Expansive Fuzzy Coalgebraic Logic: Polynomially Space-Bounded Logics

 \begin{lemma} Let $\mathcal{L}$ be a one-step exponentially bounded logic and $\mathsf{At}$ a set of atoms.
 Then the logic $\mathcal{L} + \mathsf{At}$ is also one-step exponentially bounded. \end{lemma} \begin{proof} This is trivial as the modalities emulating atoms do not require any successors; i.e. they can be satisfied by a one-step model over the empty set. \end{proof}

-\begin{lemma} Let $A$ be a set of atoms and $\mathcal{L}$ a one-step rectangular with respect to a set $X$ and a number $n \in \mathbb{N}$.
-Then the logic $\mathcal{L} + \mathsf{At}$ is also one-step rectangular with respect to $X$ and $n$. \end{lemma} \begin{proof} Once again, this is trivial, as the predicate liftings of modalities emulating atoms do not depend on the value of their argument and any successor states.
-This means that as long as the intersection of intervals for a modality emulating the same atom is not the empty set, in which case the set of conclusions of a modal tableau rule is empty as no model could satisfy these conditions, the set of conclusions of a modal tableau rule of the original logic (when ignoring the new modalities emulating atoms) still defines a modal tableau rule of this new logic. \end{proof}
+\begin{lemma} Let $\mathsf{At}$ be a set of atoms and $\mathcal{L}$ a one-step rectangular logic.
+Then the logic $\mathcal{L} + \mathsf{At}$ is also one-step rectangular. \end{lemma} \begin{proof} Once again, this is trivial, as the predicate liftings of modalities emulating atoms do not depend on the value of their argument and any successor states.
+This means that as long as the intersection of intervals for a modality emulating the same atom is not the empty set, in which case the rule scheme produces a modal tableau rule with a single, immediately unsatisfiable conclusion (e.g. $\{v \in \emptyset\}$) as no model could satisfy these conditions, the set of conclusions of the modal tableau rule of the original logic (when ignoring the new modalities emulating atoms) still defines the modal tableau rule of this new logic. \end{proof}